iammrsea/portfolio/content/posts/technology-is-a-beautiful-thing.md

 tags: "java, javascript, technology"
 ---

-## Body of the post

 I love the idea of using netlifycms, it makes life easy and writing posts fun.
 I could attach images in the middle of the posts if I choose to

-### This is the first image i would be attaching
+This is the first image i would be attaching

 ![first image](/images/uploads/me3.jpg "This is my photo")

-### Let me writing some JavaScript code because I love writing in it
+Let me writing some JavaScript code because I love writing in it

 ```js
 function printLine() {